LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

 \subsection{Designer-defined module interface}

 We look at encoder-decoder models as full software programs executing the specific function of mapping one sequence of input symbols or vectors to another.
-While some components of software programs, i.e. libraries, may be reused for numerous future programs, {\em trained} decoder components of the traditional encoder-decoder models \cite{sutskever2014sequence, bahdanau2014neural} are not designed to be reused independently with other models or tasks.
-A well-defined and abstract input/output interfaces are prerequisites for developing reusable software libraries, however, encoder-decoder models fall short in this respect.
-To convert decoders into reusable modules, the interface connecting them to encoders must: (1) be interpretable, and (2) use a vocabulary abstraction that generalizes to future tasks.
+While some components of software programs, i.e. libraries, may be reused for numerous future programs, {\em trained} components of the traditional encoder-decoder models \cite{sutskever2014sequence, bahdanau2014neural}, like decoders, are not designed to be reused independently with other models or tasks.~\footnote{While deep learning toolkits have a modular code design where the code for similar model architectures can be re-used to train new components for different tasks \cite{tensorflow2015-whitepaper,jax2018github,paszke2019pytorch}.
+In this work, we aim to make the entire component of a {\em trained} model re-usable across tasks, which includes re-using the code, parameters, and input/output space of the components.} Well-defined and abstract input/output interfaces are prerequisites for developing reusable software libraries, however, encoder-decoder models fall short in this respect.

+In order to have modular software properties between encoder and decoder modules, we propose that the interface between modules can be defined as distributions over a fixed categorical space while capturing similar information as the encoder from a standard monolithic encoder-decoder model.
+We define our interface as a sequence of conditionally independent distributions over a vocabulary space learned using the CTC loss for each input step (\Sref{sec:interface_enc_dec}).
+We then extend this approach to introduce more than one modularity point in an encoder-decoder model by having a sequence of encoder modules, each with defined functionalities and interface (\Sref{sec:interface_multiple_enc}).
+In order for the distribution over the vocabulary interface to be effective, we also discuss the importance of generalizability of the interface for future tasks (\Sref{sec:vocab_generalizability}).